 A taxable person should complete VAT returns and make VAT payment, where applicable, on a monthly basis within 25 days after the end of the month.

 The Commissioner General may appoint a VAT agent irrespective of whether the appointee is eligible for VAT registration.
 The agent is responsible for withholding the VAT, issuing a VAT withholding certificate, and remitting the amount to the tax authority.

 Zero-rated supplies include exercise books, fertilisers, motor vehicles for the transport of goods, and salt.

 The following supplies are tax exempt: machinery and financial services.
-Further, some of the VAT measures applicable in Malawi are:

-- Exemption of VAT on imported goods on water supply.
+- Imported goods on water supply.

-- Exemption of VAT on solar equipment and goods.
+- Solar equipment and goods.

-- Exemption of VAT on liquified petroleum gas.
+- Liquified petroleum gas.